Discover the history of Sheffield through our vast collections of archive documents, books, maps, photographs, sound and film recordings.

 At Local Studies you are free to enter and browse the bookshelves and catalogues but in order to view some specialist collections you will be asked to produce a library card or register.

-To register you will need to provide two proofs of identification and complete a short registration form.
-To save you time, you can download and print the registration form from the bottom of this page.
-Please bring two official proofs of identity (at least one of which must include your address), on your first visit.
+To register you will need to provide 2 proofs of identification and complete a short application form.
+Please bring 2 official proofs of identity (at least one of which must include your address), on your first visit.
 (Acceptable forms of identification include driving licence, passport, recent utility bill (such as gas, electricity or water bill) and credit card).

 Please refer to a member of staff if you wish to use a computer, the photocopier or a microform reader.

 At Archives you will need to register as a reader.
-To register you will need to provide two proofs of identification and complete a short registration form.
-To save you time, you can download and print the registration form from the bottom of this page.
-Please bring two official proofs of identity (at least one of which must include your address), on your first visit.
+To register you will need to provide 2 proofs of identification and complete a short application form.
+Please bring 2 official proofs of identity (at least one of which must include your address), on your first visit.
 (Acceptable forms of identification include driving licence, passport, recent utility bill (such as gas, electricity or water bill) and credit card).

-By signing the registration form you agree to abide by the search room regulations which are designed to protect the unique and irreplaceable documents in our care.
+By signing the application form you agree to abide by the search room regulations which are designed to protect the unique and irreplaceable documents in our care.
 These include:

 - only pencils may be used